brannonh/php-debug/README.md

 # php-debug

-Simple debugging class for use in PHP scripts
+php-debug is a simple debugging class for use in PHP scripts.
+Use it when you don't have access to a debugger, like in a customer's environment, or you need to gather complex and/or larger amounts of data that are not feasible to analyze in a debugging session.

-## Setup
+## Features

-Use this class if you need to gather debugging information without access to a debugger, like in a customer's environment.
+  - Encapsulate debugging values in a single variable, making it much easier to identify and remove debugging code later.
+  - Save complex data structures, utilizing arrays.
+  - Keep only a specific number of log entries (the most recent, defaults to 500) to avoid filling up disk space.
+  - Log data in JSON format.

 ## Support